STAR: Decode-Phase Rescheduling for LLM Inference: Decode Rescheduling

 Figure~\ref{fig:workflow} illustrates scheduler side workflow for our decode rescheduling architecture, which operates through three distinct phases implemented in Algorithm~\ref{alg:migration_algorithm}:

-\begin{itemize} \item \textbf{Phase 1: Instance Classification (Lines 11-17).} The scheduler identifies overloaded and underloaded instances by computing the weighted workload $w_i$ for each instance and comparing it against the average workload $\bar{w}$.
+\begin{itemize} \item \textbf{Phase 1: Instance Classification (Lines 11-16).} The scheduler identifies overloaded and underloaded instances by computing the weighted workload $w_i$ for each instance and comparing it against the average workload $\bar{w}$.
 This classification, implemented in Lines 14-16, focuses the algorithm on a small subset of instances that require attention.

-\item \textbf{Phase 2: Candidate Enumeration (Lines 18-24).} For each source-target instance pair, the algorithm enumerates migration candidates by filtering requests that satisfy two constraints: (1) sufficient remaining tokens exceeding migration overhead (Line 21), and (2) memory safety ensuring no OOM on target instance in the near future (Line 22).
+\item \textbf{Phase 2: Candidate Enumeration (Lines 17-23).} For each source-target instance pair, the algorithm enumerates migration candidates by filtering requests that satisfy two constraints: (1) sufficient remaining tokens exceeding migration overhead (Line 20), and (2) memory safety ensuring no OOM on target instance in the near future (Line 21).

-\item \textbf{Phase 3: Optimal Selection (Lines 25-32).} The algorithm evaluates each candidate migration by aggregating pre-computed worker simulations (Line 29) and computing the incremental variance reduction (Line 30).
-The optimal migration is selected as the one that maximizes variance reduction, leveraging the fact that workers have already performed local simulations to minimize scheduler computation overhead.
+\item \textbf{Phase 3: Best-Feasible Selection (Lines 24-34).} The algorithm evaluates each candidate by aggregating pre-computed worker simulations (Line 29) and computing the incremental variance reduction (Line 30).
+When prediction is enabled, the algorithm simulates future variance based on predicted token loads; otherwise, it evaluates candidates based on the current variance.
+The best feasible migration is selected as the one that maximizes variance reduction, leveraging the fact that workers have already performed local simulations to minimize scheduler computation overhead.
 Choose the migration that yields the greatest reduction in time-weighted token load variance and then execute migration.

 \end{itemize}